jacksondoherty/Simple-Ray-Tracer/README.txt

 NOTE #1: This program is for educational purposes.
-  A production-level ray tracer would likely want to eliminate classes etc. to optimize efficiency.
+  A production-level ray tracer would likely want to eliminate classes etc. for performance.

 NOTE #2: All code labeled with '/* CS3258 SUPPLIED CODE */'
   was provided by the Computer Graphics course taught at